portasynthinca3/neutron/README.md

 * CPU: x86-64 architecture
 * System: UEFI class 2 or 3
 * RAM: 256 MB
-* An UEFI system.
-Neutron up to version 0.1.11 was a legacy BIOS system, but I had switched over to UEFI for future expanadability.
 # Show me the screenshots!
 They are in the `screens` directory
 # Okay, what do I need to be aware of?